-All operators of vehicles described in this section shall be on the payroll of the University of Texas at Austin.
+All operators of vehicles described in this section shall be on the payroll of The University of Texas at Austin.
 All operators must have a valid license for the operation of a particular vehicle; and have a current BMDRIV rating on file.
-Human Resource Services or the Office of the Controller can be contacted for information on how employees may obtain a rating.
+Human Resources or the Controller's Office can be contacted for information on how employees may obtain a rating.

-6. Travel by Privately Owned Vehicles
+4. Travel by Privately Owned Vehicles